Nickiam7/bsvc/README.md

 ```
 `COMPONENT_NAME` should be the top level directory of the coponent you want in `app/components/`

-**NOTE** Running the `component` command on a component with child components will copy over all child components in the top level directory.
+**NOTE:** Running the `component` command on a parent component with nested child components will copy over all child components in the top level directory.

-### A Single Nested Component
+### A Single Nested Child Component
-For components that are organized in nested directory you can pass the path of the component starting with the top level directory.
+For nested child components, pass the path of the component starting with the top level directory.

 ```ruby
 rails g bsvc:component --name grid/container